paulstuart/influxsnmp/README.md

 influxsnmp
 ==========
-Poll network devices via SNMP and save the data in InfluxDB (version 0.12.x) It uses [github.com/paulstuart/snmputil](https://github.com/paulstuart/snmputil) for snmp processing, and therefore the following functionality:
+Poll network devices via SNMP and save the data in InfluxDB (version 0.12.x) It uses [github.com/paulstuart/snmputil](https://github.com/paulstuart/snmputil) for snmp processing, and therefore has the following functionality:

   * SNMP versions 1, 2, 2c, 3
   * Bulk polling of tabular data